1C:Enterprise: Market presence

-A number of business applications – largely intended to automate business processes and various forms of reporting and documentation – have been developed on the 1C:Enterprise platform.
-According to a 2014 IDC study, 1C:Enterprise occupies a third of the Russian enterprise software market, second to SAP's 49 percent.
+Various business applications intended for business process automation, reporting, and documentation have been developed using the 1C:Enterprise platform.
+According to a 2014 IDC study, 1C:Enterprise accounted for approximately one-third of the Russian enterprise software market, ranking second behind SAP's 49 percent.

-1C is expanding beyond the CIS and has been localized in more than 20 languages.

-Countries of presence include US, Germany, Romania, Poland, Italy, Spain and Vietnam.
+The platform has been localized into more than 20 languages and is used in countries outside the Commonwealth of Independent States (CIS), including the US, Germany, Romania, Poland, Italy, Spain, and Vietnam.